 Investors can increase the returns of their portfolio of securities by buying additional securities on margin.
-They borrow debit balances at broker-dealer margin accounts, which measure account holders’ liability to the brokerage firms.
+They borrow using broker-dealer margin accounts, which measure account holders’ liability to the brokerage firms.
 Loans by brokers for the holding or purchase of shares and other loans not related to common shares are included in the liability.

-Such a liability in the form of a loan is borrowed to facilitate lucrative trading of the securities.
-As a result, it increases the market price of securities, enabling the investors to repay the liability and retain the rest as profits.
-However, if the investors fail to multiply the shares bought, they owe the brokerage firm.
+Such a liability in the form of a loan is borrowed to facilitate leveraged trading of the securities.
+If the market price of securities increases, the investor can sell them, repay the liability and retain the excess as profits.
+However, if the securities decrease in price and the investor sells, he or she incurs a loss and still owes the brokerage firm the margin amount.
 Also, if the amount they’ve deposited in the reserves is less than the amount they owe, they must reconcile the deficit.

 A house call is made if the holdings’ value falls below the required deposit amount.
 In order to make up the difference, investors can either sell a portion of assets or deposit more cash in the account.
 A customer can borrow up to 50% of the holdings’ initial buying price, subject to the requirements under the Federal Reserve Board’s Regulation T. Even so, individual broker-dealers reserve the right to adjust the rate as long as it is higher than what is provided in Regulation T.